mickybrainlab-wq/Business_Worrior_Character_design/gangster_character/money_for_dictator.md

-=> "money is like a clary for me that i can transform into anything i want"
+=> "money is like a clary for me that i can transform into anything i want" => if you do one things, you start owning it , and owner earns only => if you are doing something, analyzie will it give me money, if not nor do it.

 # THE WOLF OF WALL STREET MINDSET — Money as Blood, Air, and Power